CSWomenUMass/bash-one-liners/README.md

 For the NCWIT CS Women Workshop at UMass Amherst CICS

 unzip
+env
 grep
 find
 lsof
 awk
 sort
-tail
+head,tail
 xargs
+alias
+ssh
+df
+crontab
+traceroute
-alias and maybe a few more?
+and maybe a few more?